-Backconnect proxies simplify proxy management for any large scale project.
-They also make an inseparable part of any rotating proxy network.
+By giving you access to a pool of IP addresses, backconnect proxies simplify proxy management for any large scale project.
+They also make an inseparable part of rotating proxy networks.
 This article will teach you more about backconnect proxy servers: their features, working principles, and how they compare to regular proxy lists.

 - What Is a Backconnect Proxy?

 Proxy servers are little more than remote computers that let you use their IP address and location instead of your own.
 They’re used for automation, accessing geo-restricted websites, caching content, and many other purposes.